Destroyeur6315/api_flask/README.md

 <br>

-3. For send the HTTP request, you have to click on **Try it out** and a blue button with the word **Execute** will appear.
+3. To send the HTTP request, you have to click on **Try it out** and a blue button with the word **Execute** will appear.
 Click on it :

 <br>